Shortlink to this article: flipnot.es/isphelp

 Your subscriber is attempting to use a service called Sudomemo, which is a Web community of artists and animators creating content using Flipnote Studio on the Nintendo DSi System.
 A previous service existed called Flipnote Hatena, but it was shut down in mid-2013.
 Sudomemo exists to fill the void that it left behind, and provide an outlet for those artists and the people who enjoy their work.

 If your subscriber is experiencing issues, then there may be an issue with how your configuration is affecting their ability to connect.
-In general, Sudomemo has two key differences in how it operates from what you'll see with normal web traffic:
+In general, Sudomemo has one key difference in how it operates from what you’ll see with normal web traffic, a DNS override to briefly change the destination of traffic.

 Here is the article that your subscriber followed to get it set up: